-These sourdough blueberry scones are soft and tender, filled with juicy plump blueberries, and lemon zest.
-Topped with lemon glaze.
+These sourdough blueberry scones are soft and tender.
+They’re filled with juicy plump blueberries, and lemon zest and topped with a lemon glaze.

 Sourdough scones